simplifier-ag/docker-compose/README.md

 9. Insert your License Key

+10. Login with admin/admin
+... and change your admin password

-10. Download Marketplace Content and Import it
+11. Download Marketplace Content and Import it under Menu Transport

 [Download here](https://community.simplifier.io/marketplace/standard-content/)

-11. Login with admin/admin
-... and change your admin password

 12. Register on our [Community Page](https://community.simplifier.io/)